swiftlang/swift/docs/OptimizerDesign.md

     }
 ```

-The invalidation traits that passes can invalidate are are:
+The invalidation traits that passes can invalidate are:
 1. Instructions - some instructions were added, deleted or moved.
 2. Calls - some call sites were added or deleted.
 3. Branches - branches in the code were added, deleted or modified.